 Users can now download a full year of AIS data at once using an open source software called wget.

 This tool converts a collection of point features into a track line.
 The input data must include date and time values for each point and an identifier to group points in a line.
 It is designed to work with data available from MarineCadastre.gov but will also function with other feature classes that contain a DateTime field and a unique identifier.
 When used with MarineCadastre.gov-formatted data, the tool also offers a function to extract vessel and voyage attributes from related tables for each line.

-- ArcGIS Toolbox ArcPy script designed for ArcGIS for Desktop 10.1
+- ArcGIS Toolbox ArcPy script compatible with ArcGIS for Desktop 10.1 or later

 - ArcGIS for Desktop Standard or Advanced license required for relationship class functionality

 AIS Data Handler Pre-Processor – Archive

 For users with their own AIS receivers or other sources of raw (NMEA 0183 v.4) data, this pre-processor contains both a command-line tool to filter raw AIS log files and an add-in tool to load the data into a file geodatabase.
 Please note that this tool is no longer being supported but is still available.

 AIS Data Handler Add-In – Archive